age-series/ElectricalAge2/CONTRIBUTING.md

 * integration-vs: Vintage Story Integration Code
 * logcollector: A rust statistics and (crash) logging server
 * proto: A set of [Google Protocol Buffers](https://developers.google.com/protocol-buffers) for communication with all of our applications (proto3)
-* shared: For code that may be shared amongst platforms (maybe)